jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 January wind rattles against the shutters of a small farmhouse.

 Inside three candles burn on a wood table.
+The months of a calendar are tacked on the wall.
+The days of November and December are crossed off with a spattering of "No result" on Friday and Saturday.

 A boy carries a box of metal rods and small metal boxes with holes punched in the lids and a slit along the side.

 "Thanks, William," says the merchant as he places the candles inside the metal boxes.
 "Watch William.
-The slit is for the rod.
+The slit is for these new rods.
 With wax on the far end, we attach the metal into the flame."

-"It's the same candle.
+"We've made changes.
+We're using the same candle.
 But with different air sources.
 This one gets air from outside.
 This one draws from inside the chimney, above the fire.
 This one just gets the room air, here by the hearth."

 The blacksmith nods.
+"He helped me make the new contraptions."

-"William, we're testing the supposition that there's something *in* the air that makes fire burn differently."
+William now adds, "We're testing that there's something *in* the air that makes fire burn differently."

-William responds, "That's a guess?
-Because we don't know what's in air?"
+Merchant jumps in, "But it's a guess.
+Because we don't know what's in air."

-The merchant responds, "Correct William.
-That's why we're testing different environmental conditions."

-"And we measure which burns hottest?"
+William responds, "What else would we do?
+We're testing different environmental conditions.
+To measure which burns hottest."

-"Yes.
-We're looking for the one most like you William."
+The merchant, "There's lots of other ways.
+More profitable ones too."

+William, "Like what?"

-The blacksmith looks at the boy, his apprentice.
-"How do we measure hottest?"
+The blacksmith looks at his apprentice, "By doing what works without knowing why.
+How do we measure hottest?"

 "Tip resting on wax at the far end.
-Whichever wax melts first is the hottest flame."
+Whichever wax melts first is the hottest flame.
+And therefore has the strongest fuel."

-The merchant and blacksmith nod at the apprentice.
+The merchant and blacksmith smile at the apprentice.

-Each lights a candle and places their boxed candle at this location.
+Each lights a candle and places their boxed candle at its location.

 The merchant flips the sand clock.

-"The chimney one is dying.
+"The chimney candle is dying.
 Rod wax not melting.
-Dead at 1/10 of glass."
+Snuffed at 1/10 of glass."
 The blacksmith writes it down.

 "The room-air rod is dripping wax.
-2/10."
+2/10 of glass."
 The merchant glances over.
 "William, your status?"

 "Window candle burning.
-Wax melting now—4/10."
+Wax melting now—4/10 of glass."

 "Something in chimney air *kills* fire.
 We already knew that," the blacksmith declares.

-"Or something *isn't* in it.
+"Or something *isn't* in the air to fuel flame.
 But look—the room candle burned hotter than the window one.
 Both have fresh air.
 Why the difference?"

 The merchant stops, pen above paper.
 "Fire eats something out of the air.
 That's one finding.
 But there's another.
 The room air was warmer.
 The window air comes in cold off the street.
 Warm air feeds the flame better than cold."